 - 31. It is agreed that sub-component 1.1 will support only those activities that are assessed as carrying Low environmental and social risk.
 Environmental and social risk screening under this sub-component will be undertaken by Contractor Organizations or relevant Employees of EG staff under the guidance of EG Environmental and Social Specialists based on information provided by applicants using the questionnaire annexed to this ESMF (see Annex 2), which is verified during inspections conducted before grants are awarded.
 Designated environmental and social staff within EG will address concerns raised by Contractor organizations of relevant employees of EG prior to the approval of grant requests and conduct monitoring and reporting on activities, including post-approval checks, to verify that screening and risk management measures are being undertaken in line with the Project ESMF. - 32.
 Screening implies rejecting applications that request grant funding for the following types of activities: - (i) Activities appearing on the World Bank Group's exclusion list: these activities listed in the present ESMF (see Annex 1) are, as a rule, ineligible for any World Bank financing; - (ii) Activities that entail involuntary resettlement impacts: involuntary resettlement impacts may include permanent or temporary restrictions to land, assets, or livelihoods to any affected person (owner or informal user).
-To verify this, screening needs to ascertain that all land and property where business activities will take place, belongs to the grant beneficiary and is free of any formal or informal use by a third party who may be directly and adversely affected by the physical footprint of the beneficiary's activities; - (iii) Activities of an enterprise that has been sanctioned for non-compliance with the national environmental and/or social legislation: Contractor Organizations will require signed confirmation from potential grant beneficiaries that they do not have a history of prior non-compliance or sanctions from state environmental or social authorities; - (iv) Activities for which the grant applicant does not hold permits or licenses as required by the national legislation: if an application is missing evidence of required permits, the applicant will be required to produce those or, if they are unable to do so, the application will be rejected; - (v) Activities with significant risks and impacts on workers and on community and occupational health and safety: this includes activities that could affect working conditions and health of workers and which does not allow illegal child labor or forced labor.
-It also includes activities that could be unsafe and unhealthy for workers and members of the surrounding community; and - (vi) Activities to be implemented in a designated protected area or cultural heritage site: this includes activities in any of the categories of projected areas covered by the Law of Georgia on the System of Protected Areas, designated Emerald Network sites, and activities inside or in immediate proximity to a material monument of Georgia's cultural heritage as defined in the Law of Georgia on Cultural Heritage.
+To verify this, screening needs to ascertain that all land and property where business activities will take place, belongs to the grant beneficiary and is free of any formal or informal use by a third party who may be directly and adversely affected by the physical footprint of the beneficiary's activities; - (iii) Activities of an enterprise that has been sanctioned for non-compliance with the national environmental and/or social legislation over the last five years unless the enterprise has only been fined once for an amount equal to or less than GEL 500: Contractor Organizations will require signed confirmation from potential grant beneficiaries that they do not have a history of prior non-compliance or sanctions from state environmental or social authorities over the last five years or that they have not been sanctioned more than once for an amount equal to or less than GEL 500; - (iv) Activities for which the grant applicant does not hold permits or licenses as required by the national legislation: if an application is missing evidence of required permits, the applicant will be required to produce those or, if they are unable to do so, the application will be rejected; - (v) Activities with significant risks and impacts on workers and on community and occupational health and safety: this includes activities that could affect working conditions and health of workers and which does not allow illegal child labor or forced labor.
+It also includes activities that could be unsafe and unhealthy for workers and members of the surrounding community; and